Karate is about discipline and respect. Shotokan Karate etiquette in the Dojo, is where it all begins.

 Karate etiquette varies from karate dojo to dojo, but the points below should give you an understanding of a traditional karate classes etiquette.

-A lot of the etiquette below is for the Dojo, now this is not just someone elses Dojo, but could also be your dojo at home, whether that be a purpose built Dojo, a room, or simply a space you refer to as your Dojo.
+A lot of the etiquette below is for the karate Dojo, but could also refer your dojo at home, whether that be a purpose built Dojo, a room, or simply a space you refer to as your Dojo.

 Shotokan Karate Etiquette In The Dojo